Skip to content

 Within your own scope you can drag prompts to reorder them.
 The order is remembered, even after a reload.
 Owners and admins can do the same inside the organization and public scopes.

-From the composer you can use the Improve prompt action to ask the assistant to sharpen your current draft.
+From the composer you can use the Improve prompt action (the bulb on the right of the input bar) to ask the assistant to sharpen your current draft — using the conversation so far as context.
 The improved version is placed back in the input field so you can fine-tune it before sending.
+A big difference in answer quality, zero extra thinking.

 Some prompts have a hidden body with a UUID tag.
 You will not see the raw body, but you can still apply them: on send, the real content is filled in server-side and forwarded.
 This is mainly used for case-law flows (such as the LiDO positioning map) where the exact instructions do not need to be edited by hand.